 Mexico is one of the world’s most biologically diverse countries.
-Whether you have your sights set on the grey whale migration of Baja, swinging spider monkeys of the rainforests, or adorable coatis on Cozumel island, there's a whole host of interesting animals in Mexico.
+Whether you have your sights set on the grey whale migration of Baja, swinging spider monkeys of the rainforests, or adorable coatis on Cozumel island, there's a whole host of interesting animals in Mexico Dropdown content.
 Though you might not want to get too close to Mexico's national animal – the jaguar!

 The country's Central American position provides a plethora of climates and habitats, thus the world's second highest number of mammal species for its size (around 500) and more than 1,000 species of birds.
 You can see exotic fauna all over Mexico, but here are a few of the top spots for an unforgettable animal encounter.

 Don your trekking gear and join an excursion into Mexico's southern rainforests.
 Spider and howler monkeys are easy to spot in their lively groups, and often the animals that children want to see.
 Trickier is the cacomistle, a racoon-like creature which dwells in the south-eastern jungles.
 If you love guinea pigs then you'll adore the Mexican agouti, an oversized rodent which hangs out in hollow trees.

 Of course, not all rainforest critters are so cute and cuddly.
 Crocodiles lurk around the lower rivers that flow through the southern forests, including the Lacandón on the Guatemala border.
 Jaguars, puma and lynx, coyote and kitfoxes also prowl these parts, though you'll rarely spot one of these slinky predators.